"Religious Education is the 'core of the core curriculum' in a Catholic school"

 Aim of Religious Education:

 At Blessed Sacrament, the aim of teaching quality Religious Education within the classroom and wider school setting is to open pupils up to the mystery of God’s work.
 We strive to develop religiously literate children who are able to think spiritually, ethically and theologically.
-We encourage children to look at the world around them with a deep sense of awe and wonder at all of God’s creation.
+We encourage them to look at the world around them with a deep sense of awe and wonder at all of God’s creation.
 Pupils are taught to value and respect all backgrounds and understand that we have a responsibility to care for God's world and all those in it.

 Religious Education in the Curriculum:

 10% of the teaching timetable is dedicated to Religious Education.
 Please refer to the curriculum map and termly leaflets for more information on what the children are learning and how you can support them.
 The content of Religious Education at Blessed Sacrament offers a systematic programme of study which comprehensively covers all the strands and requirements of The Religious Education Curriculum Directory (3-19).
 This ensures that the teaching and learning of Religious Education at our school reflects the vision and breadth of the teaching of the Church outlined in the Catechism.